 - Hours will vary depending on class time; Instructors are required to meet with classes at all scheduled times and be available to students outside of class instruction

-By joining our top-notch institution, you will enjoy being a part of an organization that offers a supportive, collegial work environment, excellent work/life balance, tuition waiver, participation in a tax deferred retirement plan, professional development opportunities and more.Special Instructions
+By joining our top-notch institution, you will enjoy being a part of an organization that offers a supportive, collegial work environment and excellent work/life balance.
+This includes a full comprehensive and competitive benefits package, wellness programs, professional development opportunities, sabbatical opportunities and more.Special Instructions

 Go to the Job Search page, click on 'My Activities' at the top of the page.
 Under My Cover Letters and Attachments you will click on 'Add Attachment.'
 Please be sure to put the Job ID# in the title once you name your file for cover letters only, unless you attached your cover letter with your resume.

 If you are applying for an Instructional position (i.e. Faculty, Adjunct Faculty, Instructor), please ensure you include the following to be considered: Resume/CV, Cover Letter, Teaching Philosophy, and unofficial transcripts.

 You must limit your file name for any attachment to 40 characters or less.How to ApplyALL APPLICANTS MUST APPLY ONLINE ONLY

 We will not accept application material received via fax, email, mail, or hand delivered.